IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

 ## ;Forecasting

+Forecasting is the ability to validate headers that are ahead of a node's current selection.
 Because of [Common Prefix](#common-prefix) and [Chain Growth](#chain-growth), the latest `k+1` ledger states along the node's selection always provide sufficient information for the node to validate its peers' headers that are no more than `3k/f` after the peer's first header.
 Since the node hasn't selected that header's block, it has to use forecasting in order to validate its descendant headers.

+### ;Forecast horizon

+The forecast horizon is the number of slots ahead of its current selection in which a node can validate headers.
+With current Genesis parameters, it is `3k/f`, which is the [stability window](#stability-window) for [Shelley-based eras](#shelley-based-eras).

 ## ;Genesis block